parallella/parallella-examples/simulator-tutorial/README.md

 simulator.
 The simulator is included in Parabuntu 2016.11 and can be used to run basic programs on a Parallella board.

-For performance reasons we recommend to run the simulator on a x86_64 machine. https://github.com/adapteva/epiphany-sdk/releases/tag/esdk-2016.11
+For performance reasons we recommend to run the simulator on a x86_64 machine with.
+You can download ESDK 2016.11 from here:
+https://github.com/adapteva/epiphany-sdk/releases/tag/esdk-2016.11

 ## Installing ESDK 2016.11 for testing the simulator